DOT released two new rules — one anti-consumer, the second for the disabled, and none for passengers with children

 This is the biggest family travel season of the year.
-Even with a law passed years ago, airlines force parents and children apart.
-These same airlines, in some cases, demand almost $800 in extra fees for a family of four to sit together.
+Even with a law passed in 2016, airlines require parents and children to sit apart.
+These same airlines may demand almost $800 in extra seat-reservation fees for a family of four to sit together.
 However, the buck doesn’t stop with the airlines when it comes to family travel.
+Kids still pay extra to sit with families — it stops with the family pocketbook.

 The Department of Transportation (DOT) is the real culprit here.
 This executive department has been instructed by Congress to solve this problem through a rulemaking.
 However, DOT refuses.
 Elaine Chao, the Secretary of Transportation, clearly challenged Congress.
 Her opinion about whether a rule is appropriate supersedes any Congressional mandate.
 She claims that DOT is doing exactly what Congress asked.

 Skyrocketing seat selection fees enrage flyers, enrich airlines

 Enraged passengers are making more and more noise about excessive seat-reservation fees.
 When baggage fees were introduced, Travelers United began working to stop runaway fees.
 We failed.
 And now, as we predicted, seat-reservation fees are the most complained-about fees.
 Congress has discussed the situation at length.
 But airlines prevail.
 Even when Congress takes a stand, airlines prevail with DOT.
 The Department refuses to do as instructed by Congress with legislation passed by both the Senate and the House and signed by the President.

 Airlines like Delta, United and American created no-frills Basic Economy fares for budget sensitive travelers in the past few years, with restrictions including no free advance seat assignments.
 During booking, they try to get travelers to pay more for a regular economy by touting the perks you get over a basic economy ticket.